cockroachdb/docs/src/current/v23.1/import-performance-best-practices.md

 Split your dump data into two files:

 1. A SQL file containing the table schema.
-1. A CSV or AVRO file containing the table data.
+1. A CSV, delimited, or AVRO file containing the table data.

 Convert the schema-only file using the [Schema Conversion Tool](../cockroachcloud/migrations-page.html).
 The Schema Conversion Tool automatically creates a new {{ site.data.products.serverless }} database with the converted schema. {% include cockroachcloud/migration/sct-self-hosted.md %}